-Kylie Jenner Calls Fans ‘F—ing Idiots’ Over Criticism Of New Wax Figure
+Kylie Jenner Calls Fans ‘F***ing Idiots’ Over Criticism Of New Wax Figure

 It seems Jenner has no tolerance for trolls these days, because it didn’t take the Keeping Up with the Kardashians star long to respond to her critics.

-“I’m not trying to make my wax figure darker than I am, you f—–g idiots,” Ms. Jenner captioned another Snapchat picture.
+“I’m not trying to make my wax figure darker than I am, you f*****g idiots,” Ms. Jenner captioned another Snapchat picture.
 “They were mixing all those colours on a palette, not me.
 Stop reaching!
 I don’t even have say in this so let’s leave it to the professionals, people!”

 Who Wore It First, Rihanna Or Kylie?

-Refinery 29 shares that a legal dispute started, when Kylie Jenner wore an allegedly original white jumpsuit, though it bore a very strong resemblance to a jumpsuit worn by Rihanna at last years MTV Music Video Awards ceremony.
+Refinery 29 shares that a legal dispute started when Kylie Jenner wore an allegedly original white jumpsuit, though it bore a very strong resemblance to a jumpsuit worn by Rihanna at last year’s MTV Music Video Awards ceremony.
 The designer of Rihanna’s version of the jumpsuit, L’Impasse Couture, asserts that they have raised concerns over the apparent infringement and have filed a lawsuit against Jenner’s The Dolls House fashion company, though Kylie’s legal team seems to be unaware of the court filings.

 In response, The Doll’s House has issued a statement, declaring that the jumpsuit is an original concept created by Jenner’s company and that any facsimiles are either coincidence or taken from their own designs.
 The statement lists dated receipts for materials used in the creation of the jumpsuit, as well as dated images of Kylie Jenner wearing the outfit, proving The Doll’s House jumpsuit predated the 2016 MTV Rihanna appearance.